Monmon891Awesome/code-of-meridaeia/README.md

 ## 🚀 Let's Build Something Epic!

-**CodeQuest** is more than a game—it's a **learning adventure**.
+**Code of Meridaeia** is more than a game—it's a **learning adventure**.
 Every question you answer makes you a better developer.
 Every monster you defeat builds your confidence.
 Every friend you invite creates a community.

 **Ready to reclaim the Golden Compiler?** 🏆